futuressobright/intabyu.audio/README.md

 # intabyu.audio

-A Progressive Web Application for practicing interview questions through audio recording and feedback.
+A Web Application for practicing interview questions through audio recording and feedback.

 ## Features